Annmariyaclarine/Mini_Project/README.md

 # SMS Spam Classification #
-*Dataset- Quora similar question dataset*
+*Dataset- SMS dataset from UCI machine learning repository*

 ## Description ##
 This project focuses on developing a text classification model to differentiate between spam and ham messages.
 The text data is preprocessed using the NLTK package and vectorized using the SciKit package. tf-idf vectorization is applied to preprocess the text data.
 The model implements Naive Bayes, Decision Tree, Random Forest, and SVC classifiers.
 Additionally, a stacked model is created, achieving an impressive accuracy of 98.65%.